Homemade Tomato Soup

 As soon as the weather turns, soup season is on.
 When I see frost on the cars in the morning, I immediately crave a hot mug of soup.
 Thankfully, this Tomato Soup only takes 20 minutes to whip up from scratch, so I can dig in by lunchtime.

 This soup is very aromatic, with sweet Vidalia onions, garlic, Italian seasoning, and thyme.
 The fragrance alone is enough to get your mouth watering.
 Plus, a dash of Tabasco will warm you up in no time.
+This Tomato Soup recipe was inspired by Zoe’s Kitchen Tomato Soup and is just as ultra creamy.

 Tomato Soup is a tried-and-true soup staple.
 Another crowd-pleasing soup would be the beloved Chicken Noodle Soup.
 I like to keep the classic recipe on hand and a Creamy Chicken Noodle Soup for when I’m in the mood for something richer and more-filling.